Maven CI Friendly Versions

 Install / Deploy

-If you like to install or deploy artifacts by using the above setup you have to use the flatten-maven-plugin otherwise you will install/deploy artifacts in your repository which will not be consumable by Maven anymore.
-Such kind of setup will look like this:
+To install or deploy artifacts by using the above setup, you have to use the Flatten Maven Plugin.
+Otherwise, you will install/deploy artifacts in the repository which will not be consumable by Maven.
+Such a setup will look like this:

 <project>